 St Swithun’s Church and the White Cross Mission Community

 We have strong links with St. Swithun’s Church.
-As a School we worship in the Church twice a term and Rev. Karen Spray or one of her ministry team regularly visit school to lead acts of Collective Worship or talk with the children about aspects of faith.
+As a School we worship in the Church twice a term our local Vicar or one of the ministry team regularly visit school to lead acts of Collective Worship or talk with the children about aspects of faith.

 St Swithin’s Church is located in the heart of the village and was consecrated in 1409.
 It is a beautiful church with many interesting features including an intricate woodwork screen above which is a sculpture of an angel, which inspired the school logo.